-- Stand with your feet slightly wider than shoulder width.
+- Stand with your feet slightly wider than shoulder-width apart.

 - Keep your gaze on the floor about two feet ahead of you.

 - Place the kettlebell 6-8 inches in front of you.

-- Inhale deeply, keep your weight on your heels, and swing the kettlebell behind you in-between your legs, like a football.
+Inhale deeply, keep your weight on your heels, and swing the kettlebell behind you in-between your legs, like a football.

 Strengthens & Conditions